Zach Siders

 (Above) Predicted length at age for four Pseudemys species (River Cooters) for females and males of each taxa.

-PELAGIC BIODIVERSITY
+AQUATIC BIODIVERSITY

 Pelagic species are often circumglobal, spanning most of the planet's oceans, resulting in pelagic megafaunal communities assembling from recombinations of mostly the same species.
 Some of the lab's current research explores the assembly dynamics of these combinatorial communities.
-The aim of this research is to determine the influence of niche overlap and environmental drivers on community assembly.
-While the focus is understanding pelagic community ecology, many of the products of this work such phylogenetic and functional relationships between species are useful in the more applied aspects of the lab's research.

 Picture